-With a long career working for one major retailer, Steven Bowen was fortunate enough to have garnered a whole raft of experience by the time he was offered redundancy in 2014.
+With a long career working for one major retailer, Steven Bowen was fortunate enough to have garnered a signi?cant amount of experience by the time he was offered redundancy in 2014.

-"Due to the changing nature of retail, and the ever-increasing presence of the internet, my redundancy wasn’t a shock, but nonetheless, still a daunting prospect after so many years.
+"Due to the changing nature of retail, and the ever-increasing presence of the internet, my redundancy wasn’t a shock, but nonetheless still a daunting prospect after so many years,” he says.
+“Fortunately, I had time to look at my options, during which time I came to the conclusion that I didn’t want to work for a retailer again.

-With this in mind, it led me to look at franchising, but soon realised it was important to find something that didn’t require specific trade qualifications like a plumber or electrician.
-However, having previously managed an electrical department instore, the opportunity to find out more about Ovenclean seemed an interesting one, as I had a knowledge of many of the appliances that I’d be working with.
+“It led me to look at franchising, and having previously managed an electrical department instore, the opportunity to ?nd out more about Ovenclean seemed an interesting one.
+I had knowledge of many of the appliances that I’d be working with.

-Once Steven’s decision was made, he then spent a day at Head Office, followed by a 2 week practical induction with an experienced franchisee.
+Once Steven’s decision was made, he then spent a day at Head Of?ce, followed by a 2-week practical induction with an experienced franchisee.

 Ovenclean were very supportive with my launch, which consisted of an excellent 6-week marketing campaign across different parts of my franchise region.
 This enabled a steady build-up of customers.